-2.4 Unit pricing and dealing (subscriptions and redemptions) [last updated: January 2018]
+2.4 Unit pricing and dealing (subscriptions and redemptions) [last updated: March 2021]

 - 1. Disclose to investors: - a.
 Confirmation the fund is priced at the 'Standard NAV' for all investors.
-If not, an explanation of the key differences should be provided (See AREF Fund Pricing Guidance). - b.
+If not, an explanation of the key differences should be provided (link). - b.
 The accounting rules being applied eg. IFRS, UK GAAP etc. - 2.
 Fund prospectus, documentation and placement documentation should contain clear and explicit description of subscription and redemption policies.
 Such disclosure should include: - a.
 Subscription process and expected timeframe for an investor to become fully invested - b.
 Redemption process and expected timeframe for an investor to be fully disinvested - c.
 Full details of how subscription/redemption prices are calculated, and by whom including the basis of valuation for the real estate assets and any special instructions given to the valuer. - d.
 All subscription/redemption premiums/discounts, the size of the subscription/redemption queue, changes in market prices and timing of redemptions. - e.
 Details of multiple unit classes with different terms (subject to confidentiality) - f.
 Whether subscription/redemptions are revocable and the basis of such decisions. - 3.
 Managers must clearly disclose: - a.
-The circumstances under which the subscription and redemption process or pricing could be varied and what variations are permitted by the manager/fund - b.
-The circumstances where the subscription or redemption policy and process may be changed by the manager without requiring consent of the investors - c.
-On request, the circumstances under which the subscription or redemption process was last used to suspend or defer redemptions or subscriptions
+How the subscription and redemption policy, process and pricing may be varied and with what investor consent.

-- 4. Subscription/redemption policies should be - a.
+- b.
+On request, the circumstances under which the subscription or redemption process was last used to suspend or defer redemptions or subscriptions - 4.
+Subscription/redemption policies should be - a.
 Fit for purpose and able to meet demands of the entire property cycle for the relevant fund strategy. - b.
 Only capable of amendment with investor consent or notification, as applicable. - 5.
 Communication between the manager and investors, or their representatives, should be in the form of: - a.
 Clear and comprehensive subscription/redemption policies which are readily supplied to existing and potential investors, even if the policies are also specified, in whole or in part, in the original fund documentation. - b.
 At least quarterly communications and more frequently at times of high subscription and redemption activity. - c.
 Reporting to investors which should include details of: - i.
 Liquidity, current and potential, taking into account the purchase/sale transaction pipeline by level of certainty. - ii.
 Current subscription and redemption queues by amounts and timescales should be reported or shared on request. - iii.
 Investor concentration by unit class, in the case of funds with multiple unit classes having differing terms.